dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The second `const` is a parameter storage class;
 as far as the grammar is concerned, it has nothing to do with the parameter’s type.
-Only the semantics of type constructors as a parameter storage classes is:
+Only the semantics of type qualifiers as a parameter storage classes is:
 Wrap it around the whole parameter’s type.
 This means that the parameter type is equivalent to `const(int*)` and not `const(int)*`, another well-known rookie error.